 Boehm became the department's second chair following six successful years teaching at his alma mater, the University of Missouri.
 He helped propel the geography program at Texas State through a tough recession during the 1970's by bringing his knowledge and expertise in geographic education to the department.
 This would help triple the department's faculty members from 5 to 15 during the next 15 years.

 Boehm also is the university's first endowed chair holding the Jesse H. Jones Distinguished Chair in Geographic Education.
-He also serves as director of the Gilbert M. Grosvenor Center for Geographic Education and co-coordinator of the Texas Alliance for Geographic Education.
+He also serves as director of the Gilbert M. Grosvenor Center for Geographic Education and co-director of the National Center for Geography Education (NCRGE).
 Boehm continues to teach advanced courses in geographic education in the department.